0x3321C/manage-classic-teams-updates/README.md

     ```
 ### Installation

-1. Open a PowerShell prompt with eleveted permissions
+Here a some options to install the script and run it

-2. Set the PowerShell execution policies for Windows computers to Unrestricted
+1. Set up a Scheduled Task for Windows
-3. Download the archive of the project
+2. Set up a Configuration Item for SCCM
-4. Extract the content of the archive
+3. Set up a Logon Script for GPO

  <p align="right">(<a href="#readme-top">back to top</a>)</p>